Lighthouses of the United States: Indiana

 west pierhead in 1875 and swept away by a storm in 1886.
 In 2007,

+In 2014, the lighthouse was repainted and refurbished in a $160,000 project funded by the Michigan City Port Authority and the Michigan City Redevelopment Commission.
 Located at the end of the pier off the east side of the harbor.
 Accessible

 by walking the pier.
 Views from Washington Park.
 Site open, tower